-Note If you are going to be late or absent, you must call the Instructor at least 1/2 hour prior to the class starting time.
+Note If you are going to be late or absent, you must call the Instructor at least 1⁄2 hour prior to the class starting time.

-on a daily basis.
+Attendance Sheet: Your attendance will be will recorded on a daily basis.
 In order for you to get credit for the training day, you must sign the Attendance Sheet.